David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

 Lloyd Robertson, O.C.

-Lloyd Robertson will be awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Thursday, June 11 “in recognition of his distinguished service and leadership in Canadian television journalism, his renowned work as a host and commentator on a wide variety of topics, and his stellar career as a reporter, writer, and producer which offers inspiration to Canadians in all walks of life.”
+Lloyd Robertson was awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Thursday, June 11 “in recognition of his distinguished service and leadership in Canadian television journalism, his renowned work as a host and commentator on a wide variety of topics, and his stellar career as a reporter, writer, and producer which offers inspiration to Canadians in all walks of life.”

 As host and chief correspondent for CTV’s investigative news series, W5, Lloyd Robertson is still one of the most trusted faces in television news.
 He spent 35 years as chief anchor and senior editor of the country’s most-watched national newscast, CTV National News with Lloyd Robertson.